canserhat/canserhat/README.md

 I'm Serhat from Turkey, I have been designing and developing tools in Computer Vision, Image Processing, Medical Image Processing, Machine Learning technologies and systems since 2016

 * 5+ years of developing and designing Computer Vision technologies and systems
-* Knowledge in  computer vision, image processing, medical image processing
+* Knowledge in  computer vision, computer graphics, image processing, medical image processing
 * Applied machine learning to computer vision problems
 * Participated in cutting edge research in computer vision
 * Highly knowledgeable both theoretical and practical at medical image segmentation algorithms
-* Solid understanding of linear algebra, topology, meshes and 3D
+* Solid understanding of linear algebra, 3D and meshes

-* Medical Visualization and Analysis tools
+* Medical Visualization and Analysis tools (Project)
   * Designed and developed Liver Surgery Planning Software Tools.
   * 2D and 3D Medical Image Segmentation Algorithm.
   * Automatic and Semi-Automatic Segmentation of Liver and Liver Vascular Structure.